 Take only what you will actually use and is relevant to the medium you work in to keep from having to pay for extra weight and having to lug it around.
 If flying, it’s best to check-in your art gear and supplies.
 Alert the TSA of the contents of your baggage by attaching a label or note that lists the art materials within.

-If you’re unable to attend PACE this year but plan to visit Santa Fe on your own in the future, bookmark this page from your browser, or pin this article on Pinterest.
+If you’re unable to attend PACE this year but plan to in the future, bookmark this page from your browser, or pin this article on Pinterest.
 In the meantime, comment below and add your thoughts!